The Other (2007 film): Production

 The film was executive produced by Aqua Films' Verónica Cura, and produced by Enrique Piñeyro and Christian Baute.

 El otro was funded by the Instituto Nacional de Cine y Artes Audiovisuales (Argentina), the Vision Sudest Fund (Switzerland), the World Cinema Fund (Berlin International Film Festival), and the Hubert Bals Fund (Netherlands).

 Distribution

 The film was first presented at the Berlin International Film Festival on February 13, 2007.

 Reception

 Critical response

 The film was well received at the Berlin International Film Festival winning a Jury Grand Prix Silver Bear.

-Film critic Annika Pham, who writes for CineEuropa, liked the film, and wrote, "The film subtly explores the apprehension of death as well as the palpable yet invisible world that lurks underneath the surface.
+Film critic Annika Pham, who writes for Cineuropa, liked the film, and wrote, "The film subtly explores the apprehension of death as well as the palpable yet invisible world that lurks underneath the surface.
 Few words are needed.
 We feel with Juan and easily relate to him.
 The scenes where he cares for his father, becoming his father’s father, are particularly moving."